UXSoc/uxsoc-apps-cms/src/pages/index.md

           They are responsible for **leading** **the** **growth** of the entire organization and also should be **open** **to** **mentoring** the next set of leaders for the organization.
-The President is also responsible for **coordinating with LIONS, Ateneo admin and other offices, as well as external UX Society chapters**.
-They shall be willing to guide interested students outside of Ateneo de Manila that may be interested in founding their own UX Society chapter for their respective universities.
+The President is also in charge of **monitoring or handling external affairs of the organization** – such as LIONS, Ateneo admin and offices, as well as external UX Society chapters.
+They are **mainly focused on the interests and welfare of their own Executive Board**, but shall also be **willing to guide interested students outside of Ateneo de Manila** that may be interested in founding their own UX Society chapter for their respective universities.

           It’s recommended that the President has the **skills of excellent